Explanation:

 Shebang:

-specifies that this script should be interpreted using the Bash shell.List of Packages:
+#!/bin/bashspecifies that this script should be interpreted using the Bash shell.List of Packages:

-is a variable containing the names of the packages you want to install.
+PACKAGESis a variable containing the names of the packages you want to install.
 Modify this list according to your requirements.is_installed Function: Checks if a package is already installed using

-returns non-zero), the function returns false.install_package Function: Installs a package using
+dpkg -s.
+If the package is not found (dpkg -sreturns non-zero), the function returns false.install_package Function: Installs a package using

-updates the package lists to ensure the latest versions are available.Loop through Packages: Iterates through each package in
+sudo apt-get updateupdates the package lists to ensure the latest versions are available.Loop through Packages: Iterates through each package in

-function for each.
+PACKAGES, callinginstall_packagefunction for each.

 Usage: